 Set up your company for success with Docker

 Docker's tools provide a scalable, secure platform that empowers your developers to create, ship, and run applications faster.
-As an administrator, you have the ability to streamline workflows, standardize development environments, and ensure smooth deployments across your organization.
+As an administrator, you can streamline workflows, standardize development environments, and ensure smooth deployments across your organization.

-By configuring Docker products to suit your company’s needs, you can optimize performance, simplify user management, and maintain control over resources.
-This guide will help you set up and configure Docker products to maximize productivity and success for your team whilst meeting compliance and security policies
+By configuring Docker products to suit your company's needs, you can optimize performance, simplify user management, and maintain control over resources.
+This guide helps you set up and configure Docker products to maximize productivity and success for your team while meeting compliance and security policies.

 Who’s this for?